bayush11/ECE-382V/README.md

 # Timing

 The category timing is a category that can have multiple meanings.
-The context in which timing will be used in this repository will be about asynchronous operations.
-In other words, when a flaky test or source code suffers from timing, that means that some iterations or functions within the code could pass or fail depending solely on the time that the asynchronous method will take.
-An example is when an asynchronous operation takes a variable amount of time which takes longer than a specified timeout.
-This will result in flakiness relating to timing.
+The context in which timing will be used in this repository will be about asynchronous timing.
+In other words, when a flaky test or source code has problems from timing, that means that there is a dependency on the asynchornous function to work properly, or have a consistent timing.
+The timing, however, will no talwaus be the same and so a deviation from what is expected can allow the test to pass or fail, creating flakiness.
+An example is when there is a specific timeout that is given and there is also a dependency on a asynchornous operation.
+As stated before though, the asynchorunous operation will not always take a consistent time, creating a unsteable pass ro fail for the test.
 An example of this is shown below.

 ```bash
 @Test(timeout = 5000)